 - You file an application with ORS within one year of the date of your termination from public school employment.
 If you have a nonduty disability (an injury or illness incurred outside of work), this filing deadline can be extended an additional 24 months if the retirement board determines that you have extenuating circumstances for not filing within one year.
 If more than 12 but less than 36 months have passed since your termination and you believe you can prove extenuating circumstances, substantiation for late filing must accompany your application.
 There is no extension for filing if you have a duty disability (an illness or injury incurred from duties at work).

-- An independent medical advisor certifies that you are totally and permanently disabled.
+- An independent medical advisor certifies that you were totally and permanently disabled at the time you last worked at a Michigan public school.
 Totally disabled means you are unable to perform the duties of your position, or a similar position for which you are qualified by reason of training, experience, or both.
 Permanently disabled means the disability is likely to last your lifetime.

 - You are vested with the equivalent of 10 years of full-time school employment for a nonduty disability.
 If you have a duty disability, a benefit could be payable regardless of how long you have been employed by the public school system.
 You must be receiving weekly workers' compensation benefits when you apply to be eligible for a duty disability benefit.

 - You are not able to retire with a regular age and service pension.
 If you are a Basic plan member (generally those hired by January 1, 1990), you qualify for a regular age and service pension at age 55 with 30 years of service.
 If you are in the Member Investment Plan (MIP), you need to be at least 46 years old with 30 years of service to retire with a regular age and service pension.
 Note: In general, you earn one year of service when you work 1,020 hours in a school fiscal year.

 How Pensions Are Calculated